Layover at Ezeiza International Airport (EZE)

 Long Layovers at Ezeiza Airport Enable Visiting Buenos Aires!

-Buenos Aires is 31km away from Ezeiza International Airport.
-That means that you’ll have to be abolutely sure that your layover time is adequate for your day trip to the Argentina capital.
+Buenos Aires is 31km/19.2 miles away from Ezeiza International Airport.
+That means that you’ll have to be absolutely sure that your layover time is adequate for your day trip to the Argentina capital.
 Apart from the transfer duration from and to the airport, you should also take into account the check-in time for your onward flight, as EZE is a busy airport and long waiting lines are a common phenomenon.
 In any case, if you have a 10-12-hour layover, don’t overthink it.
 Head to Buenos Aires!
-For 7-10-hour stopovers, three options are available: stay at the airport, visit one city’s district, and quickly get back to EZE or book a short city tour.
+For 7-10-hour stopovers, three options are available: stay at the airport, visit one city’s district, and quickly get back to EZE, or book a short city tour.

-Our Tip: If you decide on leaving the airport, you should first check if you need to issue a visa or pay a reciprocity fee!
+Our Tip: If you decide to leave the airport, you should first check if you need to issue a visa or pay a reciprocity fee!

 1. Buenos Aires Downtown is always a good idea